 (5) When accepting a safety case for a facility, the Minister may impose conditions on the acceptance in respect of the facility or activities at the facility.

-[Regulation 37 amended in Gazette 30 Dec 2011 p.
+[Regulation 37 amended: Gazette 30 Dec 2011 p.
 5549.]

 38. Notice of decision on safety case